uwescience/WaterReuseDSSG2024/motivation.md

 **Questions**

 There are two main goals for this project:
-- Creating a general tool that allows users to create their own index of interest and map it on the US continental map.
+- Create a general tool that allows users to create their own index of interest and map it on the aims at enabling users with R coding skills to create an index of interest on the US map at varying geo-spatial scales, and then build their own website to visualize that index.
 - Use this tool to create a set of deliverables for stakeholders in the water sector to assess and prioritize areas based on their potential benefit from investing in water reuse infrastructure.

 Deliverables include: